ProkopkinIvan/AkvelonTestTask/README.md

 # AkvelonTestTask

-Run FizzBuzzDetector.bat for running app
+Run Application_run.bat for running app

 I have not done Junit tests because I haven’t learned how to do them correctly yet.